balzua/struct-graphql/README.md

 This will seed the database with starting data.
 To restart the server while preserving changes made to the database, use `docker-compose restart struct-graphql_app` to restart only the web server.

 ## Running tests
-To run the tests on a running container: `docker exec struct-graphql npm test`.
+To run the tests on a running container: `docker exec struct-graphql_app npm test`.
 Alternatively the tests may be run on the local machine by first installing dependencies with `npm install` then `npm test` to run the tests.

 ## API Documentation